robinkarim/Production-Book/docs/cirrent-could-id.rst

 	The different processes allow you to keep just the right level of control across the device onboarding process and allows you to flexibly manage when and where device certificates are injected your Product Cloud.

-.. ::topic Key Cloud ID terms
+.. topic:: Key Cloud ID terms

 	**Binding**